mff-uk/sparqless/docs/hot_reloading.md

 running, and the user is able to query it.

-The schema is then seamlessly updated, and if the user is using the default playground which is started with SPARQL2GraphQL, they don't even need to refresh their browser window to see the new schema - it refreshes itself automatically.
+The schema is then seamlessly updated, and if the user is using the default playground which is started with SPARQLess, they don't even need to refresh their browser window to see the new schema - it refreshes itself automatically.